Join us on Discord Follow on Twitter Buy us a coffee Follow the journal

 - Be leery of new containers.
 Weapon and armor mods that are poorly implemented may just stick a container of their stuff into the world without consideration of the game environment or optimization system.

 - Avoid scrapping.
-There are only two scrapping mods available on Xbox that do not hamper performance so much as to break a game.
+There are only three scrapping mods available on Xbox that do not hamper performance so much as to break a game.
 It is otherwise better for overall performance to just build as the developers intended within the limitations of the settlement system.

 - When in doubt, ask.
 Read all documentation for mods, ported or otherwise.
 Always follow links to the original mod pages, and be polite when enquiring.
 Most, if not all, FO4 veterans are fed up with precombined references and being asked about them.
 If you cannot find the answer, the Engineering Corps and I are available at the Parent Server.